CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 PART Rev 1701 DEFINITIONS

-Rev 1701.01 “American Institute of Certified Public Accountants (AICPA)” means the New York based institute which issues authoritative accounting literature.
+Rev 1701.01 “American Institute of Certified Public Accountants (AICPA)” means the institute which issues authoritative accounting literature.

 Rev 1701.02 “Basis of accounting” means when revenues, expenditures, expenses, and transfers, and the related assets and liabilities, are recognized in the accounts and reported in the financial statements.